richardhahahaha/antispoofing.lbp/doc/howto.rst

 .. code-block:: shell

-  $ ./bin/calclbp.py
+  $ ./bin/calclbp.py --ff 50

+In the above command, the face size filter is set to 50 pixels (as in the paper), and the program will discard all the frames with detected faces smaller then 50 pixels as invalid.

 To see all the options for the scripts `calclbp.py` and `calcframelbp.py`, just type `--help` at the command line.
+Change the default option in order to obtain various features, as described in the paper.

 II.
 CLASSIFICATION USING CHI-2 DISTANCE